doc2dial/sharedtask-dialdoc2021/README.md

 ## About Participation

-For more up-to-date information about participating DialDoc21 Shared Task, please check our [workshop page](https://doc2dial.github.io/workshop2021/shared.html).
+For more up-to-date information about participating DialDoc21 Shared Task, please refer to our [workshop page](https://doc2dial.github.io/workshop2021/shared.html).